-ASC also offers the electrical construction and maintenance electrician AOS degree in Buffalo at the Northland Workforce Training Center.
-Founded in 2018, Northland is a convenient option for students living in Buffalo.
-The facility includes new labs staffed by Alfred State instructors with real-world experience.
+For adult learners living in the Buffalo area, ASC also offers the electrical construction and maintenance electrician AOS degree in Buffalo at the Northland Workforce Training Center.
+Founded in 2018, the east-side Buffalo Northland facility includes day and evening instruction offered in labs staffed by Alfred State instructors with real-world experience.

 Starting salaries range from $31,000 - $88,000* depending on area.
 Full benefits including health, dental, and vision with matching employer retirement.
 Students can get multiple job offers and many companies come to us when recruiting due to the excellent experience they receive.

 "The real life training in the labs produced in me a strong and valuable work ethic." -Levi Behen,'15